Costs and Values: Understanding Their Role in Accounting

 B. Supporting Decision-Making

-Managers use cost data to control expenses and value data to assess investment opportunities or resource allocation.
+• Managers use cost data to control spending and set prices.

-Accounting frameworks like GAAP and IFRS require the proper recognition of costs and values to ensure transparency and comparability in financial statements.
+• Accounting frameworks such as GAAP and IFRS require accurate recognition of both cost and value to ensure transparency.

 D. Performance Evaluation